1 Full Time Regular Position

 - Office setting;

-- Travel in program and/or personal vehicle to and from other sites and vendors.
+- Travel in program vehicle to and from program site;

 Mental, Physical, and Communication Demands

-- Consistent adherence to the practice of PIDF’s five core values that are used as a guiding force in the success of all of its programs;
+- Consistent adherence to the practice of Partners In Development’s (PIDF) five core values that are used as a guiding force in the success of all of its programs;

 - Be keenly aware of and attentive to program participants;